besteFinanzen/openidconnect_flutter/README.md

 Because of the ever changing nature of desktop support on flutter and incomplete plugin implementations the following are outstanding and will be updated when the functionality exists to do so:

-1. Use custom tabs and secure authentication popup on Android and IOS instead of WebView
-2. Use Secure authentication popup on windows (requires work from Tim Sneath on integration with Project Reunion on Windows and Dart)
+1. Use Secure authentication popup on windows (requires work from Tim Sneath on integration with Project Reunion on Windows and Dart)
-3. Switch macOs, and Linux to WebView and/or use secure authentication popup at least on macOs.
+2. Switch macOs, and Linux to WebView and/or use secure authentication popup at least on macOs.
-4. More documentation!
+3. More documentation!

 ## Contributing